Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Vitamin D is essential for healthy functioning of the immune system, as it helps the body to produce antibodies.
 Low levels of Vitamin D can also be a major reason for respiratory problems, and low energy levels.

 Do you ever notice you seem to have less energy in the winter?

-Therefore, making a conscious effort to get outside and soak up some sunshine for 10-15 minutes a day, and proper supplementation of Vitamin D can help keep your immune system strong!
+It's still a good idea to make a conscious effort to get outside and soak up some sunshine for 10-15 minutes a day, and proper supplementation of Vitamin D can help keep your immune system strong!

 Even negative emotions like worry and anger can lower your immune system.